pscally1005/pscally1005.github.io/_posts/delete/2024-06-08-2-ing-brownie.markdown

 - Let cool on the counter for a few minutes before transferring to the fridge to cool and set (at least a few hours) before cutting and serving
 Notes:
 - If you choose to make your own chocolate instead, microwave the <a href='/misc/nuts#coconut'>coconut oil</a> for about 1:30 until fully melted.
-Stir in the cocoa and sweetener until smooth.
+Stir in the cocoa and <a href='/recipes/sugar-free-syrup'>liquid sweetener</a> until smooth.
 Either way, set your chocolate aside to cool after melting
 ---